ivannorderhaug/imt4306-decentralized-module/README.md

 # IMT4306 Decentralized Module - dApp

-This repository is a part of the portfolio for the decentralized systems module in IMT4306 - Introduction to Research in Decentralised Systems.
+This repository is a part of the portfolio for IMT4306 - Introduction to Research in Decentralised Systems.

 ## Requirements